lindotex/100DaysWithPython/README.md

 ## 100 days coding with Python is a Complete Python Bootcamp, developed by Dr. Angela Yu.

-✅ You will master the Python programming language by building 100 unique projects over 100 days.
+✅ You will master the Python programming language by building 100 unique projects over 100 days.<br/>
-✅ You will learn automation, game, app and web development, data science and machine learning all using Python.
+✅ You will learn automation, game, app and web development, data science and machine learning all using Python.<br/>
-✅ You will be able to program in Python professionally ✅ You will learn Selenium, Beautiful Soup, Request, Flask, Pandas, NumPy, Scikit Learn, Plotly, and Matplotlib.
+✅ You will be able to program in Python professionally;<br/>
+✅ You will learn Selenium, Beautiful Soup, Request, Flask, Pandas, NumPy, Scikit Learn, Plotly, and Matplotlib.<br/>
-✅ Create a portfolio of 100 Python projects to apply for developer jobs ✅ Be able to build fully fledged websites and web apps with Python ✅ Be able to use Python for data science and machine learning ✅ Build games like Blackjack, Pong and Snake using Python ✅ Build GUIs and Desktop applications with Python
+✅ Create a portfolio of 100 Python projects to apply for developer jobs;<br/>
+✅ Be able to build fully fledged websites and web apps with Python;<br/>
+✅ Be able to use Python for data science and machine learning;<br/>
+✅ Build games like Blackjack, Pong and Snake using Python;<br/>
+✅ Build GUIs and Desktop applications with Python.<br/>

 1. Beginner
    - [x] Day 001 | Working with Variables in Python to Manage data